glpi-project/doc-install/source/command-line.rst

 Many date fields were using the ``DATETIME`` type, but this does not allow to rely on timezones.
 Timezone support requires all fields to use ``TIMESTAMP`` data type, but this query can be very long and therefore is not included in the standard update process.

-Using the ``glpi:migration:timestamps`` command will change those fields to the correct data type.
+Using the ``glpi:migration:timestamps`` command will change those fields to the correct data type, but read :doc:`documentation on timezones <timezones>` before.

 .. warning::